Mirantis/mke-docs/content/docs/getting-started/access-manage-cluster-kubectl.md

 ---
-title: Access and Manage the cluster with kubectl
+title: Access and manage the cluster with kubectl
 weight: 5
 ---